 Diving-related decompression illness is classified into 2 main categories 3:

 arterial gas embolism secondary to pulmonary decompression barotr...

-Calcaneal fractures can occur in a variety of settings.
+Calcaneal fractures are the most common talar fracture, and can occur in a variety of settings.

 The calcaneus is the most commonly fractured tarsal bone and accounts for about 2% of all fractures 2 and ~60% of all tarsal fractures 3.

 The calcaneal inclination angle is drawn on a weightbearing lateral foot radiograph between the calcaneal inclination axis and the supporting surface.